-Heavily inspired by J.R.R Tolkien’s Aragorn and the Rangers of the North, Dungeons & Dragons’ Ranger class was introduced in one of the very earliest D&D books.
+Heavily inspired by J.R.R Tolkien’s Aragorn and the Rangers of the North, the DnD Ranger class was introduced in the earliest D&D books.
 Known for their variety of fighting styles, Rangers tend to be as skilled with a bow as they are full of deadly finesse in close combat.
-Our D&D Ranger 5E class guide gives you everything you need to roll up a little Aragorn (or Drizzt Do’Urden) of your own.
+Our Ranger 5e class guide gives you everything you need to roll up a little Aragorn (or Drizzt Do’Urden) of your own.

-Admittedly, D&D 5E’s Rangers aren’t as well regarded as some other classes, but, if optimised correctly, they are a formidable aide.
-From a roleplaying perspective, too, the Ranger offers plenty of character progression – especially with Favoured Enemy.
-You can lean into this ability to create a story for your character, fleshing out the dark origins of your searing hate for Goblins, and so forth.
+Admittedly, the DnD Ranger 5e class isn’t as well regarded as some other DnD classes power-wise, but, if optimized correctly, they are a formidable aide.
+From a roleplaying perspective, too, the Ranger offers plenty of character progression – especially with Favored Enemy.
+You can lean into this ability to create a story for your character, fleshing out the dark origins of your searing hate for DnD Goblins, and so forth.

 |Primary ability scores||Dexterity, Wisdom, Constitution|

 |Weapon proficiency||Simple weapons, martial weapons|

 |Saving throws||Strength and Dexterity|